Glossary

 After Hours % Change

 After Hours Percent change represents the percent increase/decrease between the last sale and the Market Close.
-See
+See Market Close.

 Weighted Alpha